mikeyhogarth/duckpond/README.md

 when multiple developers are working on the same project or when projects are inherited by new developers.

-The docs folder has two files that go through the purpose of this gem.
-This would be a good place to start, although there is a crash course below.

 * [the_problem](docs/the_problem.txt) - This outlines the problems with duck typing.

 * [the_solution](docs/the_solution.txt) - This outlines how duckpond gets around these problems.